protobom/protobom/CONTRIBUTOR.md

 ## Issue Tracker

-If you encounter any issues or have suggestions for improvements, please open an issue on the [issue tracker](https://github.com/bom-squad/issues).
+If you encounter any issues or have suggestions for improvements, please open an issue on the [issue tracker](https://github.com/bom-squad/protobom/issues).

 ## License

-By contributing to the BOM Squad project, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to the BOM Squad project, you agree that your contributions will be licensed under the [Apache 2.0 License](LICENSE).

-Thank you for contributing to BOM Squad!
+Thank you for contributing to protobom!
 We appreciate your help in making our project better.